Supervised Domain Adaptation: A Graph Embedding Perspective and a Rectified Experimental Protocol: Experiments and Results

 \subsection{Datasets}

 The Office31 dataset~\cite{saenko2010adapting} contains images of 31 object classes found in the modern office.
 It has three visual domains: Amazon ($\concept{A}$) consists of 2.817 images found on the e-commerce site \texttt{www.amazon.com}.
 These images are generally characterised by their white background and studio-lighting conditions.
 DSLR ($\concept{D}$) contains 498 high resolution images taken using a digital single-lens reflex camera.
-Here, multiple photos are taken of each object in an office setting.
-Finally, Webcam ($\concept{W}$) has 795 images captured using a cheap web-camera.
+Webcam ($\concept{W}$) has 795 images captured using a web-camera.
 The objects photographed are the same as for DSLR, but the images in this case are low-resolution and suffer from visual artefacts such as colour imbalances and optical distortion.
 A sample of the Office31 images is shown in \cref{fig:samples}.

-The MNIST~\cite{lecun1998gradient} and USPS~\cite{lecun90handwritten} datasets contain handwritten digits from 0 to 9 captured in grayscale.
-MNIST consists of 70,000 images with a $28 \times 28$ resolution, and USPS has 11,000 images in a $16 \times 16$ format.
+The digits datasets contain handwritten digits from 0 to 9 and comprise MNIST~\cite{lecun1998gradient}, USPS~\cite{lecun90handwritten}, SVHN~\cite{netzer2011reading}, and MNIST-M~\cite{ganin2016domain}.
+MNIST consists of 70,000 grayscale images with a $28 \times 28$ resolution, USPS has 11,000 $16 \times 16$ grayscale images, SVHN has 99,280 RGB images of house numbers, and MNIST-M is a dataset generated by superimposing RGB backgrounds on MNIST.

+VisDA-2017~\cite{peng2018visda} is a large-scale Domain Adaptation dataset comprising three domains with 12 common object cateogies.
+The domains comprise a training (source) domain of synthetic 3D object renderings, as well as validation and test domains (targets) with real images from the MS COCO~\cite{tsungyi2014coco} and YouTube-BoundingBoxes~\cite{real2017youtube} datasets respectively.